 - Repeat with another third potatoes, cheese sauce, potatoes and cheese sauce.

-- Cover with foil and bake for about 40 minutes.
+- Cover with foil and bake for about 40-50 minutes or until the potatoes are almost tender.